This example details how to use the appc package to add air pollution

 #> 19 -83.3 42.3 2023-10-24

 #> 20 -83.2 42.2 2023-02-11For this example, we want to estimate the average fine particulate matter from 90 days prior to birth until the date of birth.
-We define these dates and create a list-col of dates for each location in our example data:
+Using the dob column as the start date, we will define an end date in our example data and also define the s2 cell identifers based on the latitude and longitude coordinates.

 d <- d |>